smclab/openk9/js-packages/docs-website/docs/kubernetes-openk9-parsers.md

 In this section is described how to install Openk9 parser components.
 To install components helm charts are used.

+### Preparing the installation

+OpenK9 uses parsers to ingest data.
+You can use some core parsers developed for Openk9.
+Currently installing through [Helm Charts](https://helm.sh/docs/topics/charts/) is the best choice.

+Inside the [openk9-kubernetes repository](https://github.com/smclab/openk9-kubernetes) there is the `kubernetes/02-parsers` folder where, for each parser, there are configuration files for the different installation scenarios.

+So clone this repository before start to install.

 ## Web Parser

 Web Parser is a Crawler connector for Openk9.
 See more on plugins documentation <mark>TODO</mark>